JAMB 2026/2027 Subject Combination for Computer Engineering

 4. Chemistry (Useful for material science and engineering processes).

-In the past, most students have made the mistake of selecting Biology ahead of Chemistry, which disqualified them from being admitted, hence we urge that you only select the subjects listed above.
+In the past, most students have made the mistake of selecting Biology ahead of Chemistry, which disqualified them from being admitted.
+We urge that you only select the subjects listed above.

 Advertisements